pjtat/espn-ff-newsletter-bot/README.md

    - `EMAIL_PASSWORD`: Your email password or app-specific password
    - `LEAGUE_NAME`: The name of your league (Used in the subject line of the email)

+4. Update the ChatGPT prompt in `src/chatgpt_client.py` to align with your league's settings and your desired newsletter format/tone.

-4. Run the main script to generate and send the weekly recap.
+5. Run the main script to generate and send the weekly recap.
 Adjust as needed for your league.

 ## More on the ESPN API